babyfish-ct/kimmer/doc/kimmer-sql/null-safety.md

 }
 ```

-The line with comment "β" will result in a compilation error, store is a nullable object because *table.store?* means left join.
+The line with comment "α" will result in a compilation error, store is a nullable object because *table.store?* means left join.

 Left join always return nonnull table regardless of whether the association itself is nullable or not.